GitauHarrison/notes/comment_moderation.md

 ## Comment Moderation

 We are now ready to implement comment moderation.
 At the end of this section, our application will only show comments that the admin has approved.
-To begin, I will add a new field in the `UserComment` model to store the moderation status of the comment.
+To begin, I will add a new field in the `UserComment` model to store the moderation status of a comment.

 `models.py: Add comment moderation status`
 ```python